pojntfx/networked-linux-memsync/docs/main.md

 }
 ```

-The STFS project[@pojtinger2022stfs] has shown that by using this abstraction layer, seemingly incompatible, non-linear backends can still be maGpped to a file system.
+The STFS project[@pojtinger2022stfs] has shown that by using this abstraction layer, seemingly incompatible, non-linear backends can still be mapped to a file system.
 The project is backend by a tape drive, which is inherently append-only and optimized for linear access.
 Thanks to the inclusion of an on-disk index and various optimization methods, the resulting file system was still performant enough for standard use, while also supporting most of the features required by the average user such as symlinks, file updates and more.

 By using a project like sile-fystem[@waibel2022silefystem], it is also possible to use any `afero.Fs` filesystem as a FUSE backend; this can signficantly reduce the required implementation overhead, as it doesn't require writing a custom adapter: